ChaosExAnima/echonyc.blog/src/content/blog/the-new-governors.md

 ---
-title: 'The New Governors'
+title: The New Governors
-date: '2022-04-30'
+date: 2022-04-30
 categories:
-    - 'politics'
+  - law
-    - 'law'
+  - politics
-    - 'social-media'
+  - social media
-coverImage: 'images/pexels-photo-273209.jpeg'
+coverImage: images/pexels-photo-273209.jpeg
-coverAlt: 'Photo looking up at tall glass buildings'
+coverAlt: Photo looking up at tall glass buildings
 ---

 Wow, it's been a while, huh?
 I started this blog ages ago, but as the pandemic happened I just... stopped.
 And that's okay, I think holding myself to an arbitrary standard of posting isn't great for my brain anyway.